jedevc/fyp-report/report.md

 An annotated simplified EBNF grammar is defined below.

-This grammar isn't quite complete, mostly for simplicity, and ignores whitespace, as well as newlines, as well as a couple of other minor constructs and hacks used to optimize and clarify the implementation of the parser.
+This grammar isn't quite complete, mostly for simplicity, and ignores white-space, as well as newlines, as well as a couple of other minor constructs and hacks used to optimise and clarify the implementation of the parser.

 ```
 (* a specification is a series of high-level pieces *)